Luke-Fischer/Full-Stack-University-Graduates-Data-Hub/README.md

 `University Program`: Random

-`Cumulative GPA`: Random with a uniform distribution using the mean of 2 and sd of 0.8.
+`Cumulative GPA`: Random with a normal distribution using the mean of 2 and sd of 0.8.

 `Num Applications`: range (10-500), higher GPA's will submit less applictions